 - Video Quality

 First and foremost, don’t forget that a dash cam is a camera, so its video capabilities are definitely its most crucial feature.
 Installing a dash cam which produces terrible quality images is just as useless as not owning one at all!
 Furthermore, your camera’s video quality is the fundamental component from which all other product elements can be built.
 Just as there is no point in buying the latest new car if you can’t drive, there is no point in having advanced sensors and other extensive features if the camera itself is of low calibre.
-A top-of-the-range dash cam like the new BlackVue 4K DR900S or the Thinkware F800 Pro will provide excellent video quality that users expect.
+A top-of-the-range dash cam like the new BlackVue 4K DR900S, Thinkware F800 Pro or IROAD X9 will provide excellent video quality that users expect.
 The 4K resolution in the former model offers the ultimate resolution meaning excellent day as well as night time recording, allowing licence plates to be easily recognizable with minimum motion blur.

 - Video Storage